cloudhead/rx/docs/guide.md

 > **Tip:** The current value of a setting can be displayed with the `:echo`
 > command.
 For example: `:echo background` or `:echo grid/spacing`.

+## configuring rx

+There are three ways of configuring `rx`:

+1. By entering commands in a running session or sourcing a command script with the `:source` command.

+    Changes made in this fashion will not persist after the session is closed, but this may be useful for loading color configuration for example.

+2. By editing the `init.rx` script found in the user's configuration directory.

+    This is typically `~/.config/rx` on Linux systems, and can be displayed to the user by entering `:echo config/dir` from inside `rx`.

+3. By creating a file called `.rxrc` in the working directory from which `rx` is launched, or in a folder that is loaded through `rx`.

+    This file, taking its name from the traditional *run command* scripts found in unix systems has the same syntax as `init.rx`, and can be useful when the user wants to load configuration specific to a set of files or project.

+The *same* commands that are used in `rx` to change settings can be used inside of scripts.
+This is not limited to the `:set` family of commands, but extends to almost all commands available in `rx`.
+There is one important difference, which is that commands entered in the editor start with '`:`', which is not necessary when loading commands from a script.

+> **Tip:** Comments are supported inside `rx` scripts by prefixing any line
+> with a double dash, eg. `-- This is a comment`.

+## working with colors

+`rx` was designed to work with 32-bit sRGB images and colors.
+On the left of the interface is a color palette that can be configured by the user through `rx`'s command language: to add a color to the palette, the `:p/add` command can be used by specifying a hexadecimal color code.
+To clear the palette, `:p/clear` is used.

+Palettes can be easily loaded from `rx` scripts, for example a three color palette might be saved in the following script under the path `rgb.rx`:

+    p/clear
+    p/add #ff0000
+    p/add #00ff00
+    p/add #0000ff

+and loaded with `:source rgb.rx`.

+> **Tip:** Simply entering `#ff0000` as a command will expand to `p/add
+> #ff0000`.

+## creating and modifying key bindings

+Key bindings or *shortcuts* in `rx` are configured like everything else: in plain text with the command language.
+A shortcut is created with the `:map` family of commands which has the form `map <key> <command>`.
+For
+example:

+    :map / :zoom 1.0

+maps the `/` (slash) key to the `zoom` command.
+Printable characters can be specified plainly, eg. `:map x :swap`, while non-printable characters have to be enclosed in `<` `>`, eg. `:map <return> :f/add`.
+The set of active key bindings can be shown at all times with the `:help` command.

+To clear all key bindings (including the default set), the `:map/clear!` command may be used.

+> **Tip:** Sometimes, it's useful to create a binding that has a different
+> command associated with the *pressed* and *released* states.
+For example for
+> tools that should only be active while a key is held down.
+This is done
+> by adding an optional argument to `:map`, enclosed in braces.
+An example
+> of this is the `erase` brush mode, which is mapped with:
+>
+>     map e :brush/set erase {:brush/unset erase}
+>

 ## debugging